brazdongoodwin/DevOpsFromZero/README.md

 --- Project Overview ---

 This is a personal passion project designed to be a comprehensive guide for beginners to advanced learners, helping them make rapid progress in Linux and DevOps tools.
 If you're looking to build a solid foundation in Linux, DevOps, and related technologies/practices, this repository might be for you.
-Whether you're starting out or deepening your expertise, this guide offers structure, exercises, and real-world projects to help you move forward with more confidence.
-I created this repository as part of my own journey into Linux and DevOps and while I’m still learning, I wanted to share the resources, techniques, and experiences that helped me navigate these complex subjects.
+Whether you're starting out or deepening your expertise, this set of guides offers structure, exercises, and real-world projects to help you move forward with more confidence.
+I created this repository as part of my own journey into Linux and DevOps and while I’m still learning, I wanted to share the method I used and experiences that helped me navigate these complex subjects.
 This project reflects everything that helped me gain confidence in solving real-world problems, and I hope it does the same for you.

 --- How This Repository Helps You ---